Electronic Annual Report

-The Electronic Annual Report (EAR) is a survey of public water systems, currently required annually, to collect critical water system information intended to assess the status of compliance with specific regulatory requirements such as source water capacity, provides updated contact and inventory information (such as population and number of service connections), and provides information that is used to assess the financial capacity of water systems, among other information reported.
-The areas for which information is required to be reported is listed in Table 1.
+The electronic Annual Report (eAR) is a survey of public water systems, currently required annually, to collect critical water system information intended to assess the status of compliance with specific regulatory requirements such as source water capacity, provides updated contact and inventory information (such as population and number of service connections), and provides information that is used to assess the financial capacity of water systems, among other information reported.
+The areas for which information is required to be reported is listed in the Log-in & Reporting Information section.

 |Section Number/Name||Section Description|